UK-Japan science and innovation funding opportunities

 Overview

 Butterfield Awards aim to encourage and facilitate UK-Japan joint projects in medicine and health.
 The grants may be used for travel expenses or to contribute to other costs as appropriate except for laboratory consumables.
-Up to £10,000 for a maximum of three years is available.
+Up to £10,000 for a maximum of 3 years is available.
 The London Office accepts applications once a year.
 More details on the Great Britain Sasakawa Foundation website.

-14. Leverhulme Trust International Fellowships
+11. Leverhulme Trust Research Fellowships

 Organisation